• Home

 Recommended Video

-“At Sequoia, we see that speed is the best predictor of start-up success.
+“At Sequoia, we see that speed is the best predictor of startup success.
 Most companies are focused on AI as a productivity enhancer.
 Few are focused on the potential of AI to change how we work together,” they wrote.

 In February, Block laid off 4,000 employees, or about 40% of its workforce.
 Dorsey made his reasoning clear: “We’re already seeing that the intelligence tools we’re creating and using, paired with smaller and flatter teams, are enabling a new way of working which fundamentally changes what it means to build and run a company,” he wrote in a Feb.
 26 X post.

-Dorsey and Botha are rejecting what they see as 2,000 years of hierarchical organizational structures, starting with the Roman army, that relied on middlemen to “route information, pre-compute decisions, and maintain alignment across a complex organization,” thereby slowing the flow of information.
+Dorsey and Botha are rejecting what they see as 2,000 years of hierarchical organizational structures, starting with the Roman army, that relied on middlemen to “route information, precompute decisions, and maintain alignment across a complex organization,” thereby slowing the flow of information.
 They argue companies today are still running on the same system.

 “Most companies using AI today are giving everyone a copilot, which makes the existing structure work slightly better without changing it,” they wrote.
 “We’re after something different: a company built as an intelligence (or mini-AGI),” they wrote.

 Block is not the only company that wants to axe middle management.
 In November, Amazon cut 14,000 corporate employees to “reduce bureaucracy” and “remove organizational layers.”
 Months before the layoffs, Amazon CEO Andy Jassy said the company is cutting “well-intentioned” middle managers who “want to put their fingerprint on everything” to allow employees to move faster and give them more ownership over their work.
-Meta’s AI team now has a 50-to-1 employee-to-manager ratio following the company’s crusade against middle managers in recent years.
+Meta’s AI team now has a 50-to-one employee-to-manager ratio following the company’s crusade against middle managers in recent years.

 Their vision for a new organizational structure